Claire Skinner: Career

 Her first role was in Hanky Park, by Walter Greenwood at the Oldham Repertory Theatre, which she describes as a "really traditional start".
 She is best known as Clare on the British television comedy Life Begins and as Lucinda, the sous chef in the first series of Chef! alongside Lenny Henry.
 From 2007 to 2016, she portrayed Sue Brockman in the sitcom Outnumbered.
 Skinner reprised her role in a one-off special that aired at Christmas 2024.
 For many years, she has preferred theatre to screen roles because she has been disappointed with her TV projects ("apart from Mike Leigh's stuff"), "not just when you see the final thing, but also because it hasn't taken off."

 Skinner has worked with directors including Mike Leigh – in Life Is Sweet, and Naked – Trevor Nunn, Tim Burton and Sam Mendes, but according to her, Alan Ayckbourn "was a great influence for me as he pushed me so hard, but every director you work with has a big influence in some way, they really push you."

 She has made appearances in TV shows such as Lark Rise to Candleford where for two episodes she played Mrs Macey.
 She appeared in the 2011 Doctor Who Christmas special "The Doctor, the Widow and the Wardrobe".

 In 2019, she played Sheila in A Day in the Death of Joe Egg, which ran in Trafalgar Studios in the West End from September to November.

+In 2026, she completed an MA/Masters by Research postgraduate degree in Drama and Theatre at Royal Holloway, University of London.